artic-network/rampart/docs/details.md

   -h, --help            Show this help message and exit.
   -v, --version         Show program's version number and exit.
   --verbose             verbose output
-  --ports PORTS PORTS   The ports to talk to the client over.
+  --ports PORT PORT     The ports to talk to the client over.
 First: client
                         delivery, i.e. what localhost port to access rampart via (default: 3000).
 Second: socket to transfer data over (default: 3001)